 - Policy-based distribution: Deploys multiple software packages in a single policy and ensures the packages are available for future updating and reapplication if necessary.

-In Management Suite, software distribution consists of these main steps:
+In Endpoint Manager, software distribution consists of these main steps:

 - Create or obtain a software package.
-The software package can be one or more MSI files, an executable, a batch file, a Macintosh package, a Linux RPM package, a Windows script host package, an application virtualization package, or a package created with the legacy Management Suite package builder.
+The software package can be one or more MSI files, an executable, a batch file, a Macintosh package, a Linux RPM package, a Windows script host package, and so on.
 Put the package on your delivery server.